 - Select a passage.
 For example, you can take the Cambridge 12 Test 5 Reading Passage 1, entitled “Cork”.

-- Now write some words in the note-cards.
-Write one word only in the middle of each note-card.
+- Now write some words on the note cards.
+Write one word only in the middle of each note card.

 If you continue to do this, there is a guarantee of improvement in your reading skill.

 - Repeat previously practiced reading articles once or twice.